A Brief History of Gambling in Canada

 Significant changes occurred in the 1970’s, when the Canadian Criminal Code underwent a number of reformations which included gambling activities.
 Now each province could determine the extent of their own legal gambling through individual licensing and regulation of gambling enterprises.
 This led to the opening of several legal casinos throughout Canada as well as a variety of provincial lotteries and approved sports betting outlets under the brand name “Sports Select” (depending on the province).

-After 2010, the first legal online casinos in Canada were launched and there are currently over 300 of these legitimate Canadian online casinos available.
+After 2010, the first legal online casinos in Canada were launched and there are currently over 300 of these legitimate online casinos available.
 It is important to note that it is illegal to operate an online casino in Canada without government approval.
-However, it is legal for Canadians to play at online casinos that are defined as ‘offshore”, which in the case of Canadian online casinos, means licensed and regulated by the Kahnawake Gaming Commission, located within the Mohawk territory of Canada.
+However, according to the Law Commission of Canada, it is legal for Canadians to play at online casinos that are defined as ‘offshore”, which also means licensed and regulated by the Kahnawake Gaming Commission, located within the Mohawk territory of Canada.
 This is also where most of the online casino servers are located.

 In Canada, sanctioned online and offline gambling activities which include sports betting, horse racing, lotteries and casinos, are regulated by their relevant provincial authority.

 The Kahnawake Gaming Commission also determines licensing and regulation for many online casinos.
 The Kahnawake Gaming Commission is technically located within Canada but is a completely independent regulatory body.
 There are essentially five different licenses which the Kahnawake Gaming Commission grants: